tingwei758/COVID_19_Prediction_SIR_and_Tweets/README.md

 ## Methodology

-We use Twitter data to improve the performance of an epidemiological model like SIR on predicting future covid-19 infection cases.
-More specically, we generate a SIR curve using LSE and find 20 unigrams and bigrams in Tweets whose document frequency are most highly correlated with the daily infection rate (number of new confirmed cases).
-We input these as features to a Linear Regression model, applying regularization, to predict the number of confirmed cases within the next 4 days.
+We use Twitter data to improve the performance of an epidemiological model like SIR on its predictive power of future COVID 19 infection cases.
+More specically, we generate the  SIR curve using Least Squared Estimate as the baseline function.
+We then collect unigrams and bigrams from COVID 19 related Tweets and count their frequency at a daily level.
+We then rank the keywords by their absolute correlation to the derative of the cumulative cases curve.
+Finally, we input the baseline function and the top 20 keywords as explanatory variables of a Linear Regression, number of confirmed case as response variable, using L2 regularization to avoid overfitting.

 ## Data